nathan-analytics/chicago-bike-demand-analysis/README.md

 ## How to Reproduce

-1. Download the raw bike trip data from the Divvy system data source
+1. Download raw bike trip data from the Divvy data source
-2. Place raw files in `01_data_raw/`
+2. Place files in the `01_data_raw/` folder
-3. Run the notebooks in `02_notebooks/` in order
+3. Run notebooks in `02_notebooks/` in order
-4. Load the final dataset into PostgreSQL using the SQL scripts in `03_sql/`
+4. Load the final dataset into PostgreSQL using `03_sql/`
-5. Open the Power BI dashboard in `05_powerbi/`
+5. Open the dashboard in `05_powerbi/chicago_bike_demand_dashboard.pbix`

 ---